kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 {{% notice warning %}}
 Currently envoy does not directly support turning on TCP keepalive on downstream connections.
 It can only be done with generic socket options setting.
 Socket options can have considerable effects and may not be portable on all platforms.
-The configurations provided in this guide are not suitable for every production environment, so please be careful!
+The configurations provided in this guide are not suitable for every production environment, so please be careful.
 Because these options are applied to the Listener, they affect all downstream connections if they are mis-configured.
 {{% /notice %}}